 - Farm landscapes – water area density had a major negative influence, suggesting that farm views dominated by large areas of water were not as scenic as those with smaller areas or water accents.

 - Open water landscapes – scenic value increased with water/land edge and decreased as the proportion of water surface area increased.
 An elevated viewer position, increased difference between elevations within the view, and increased naturalism contributed to scenic quality.

 - Wetlands and streams landscapes – scenic value increased with naturalness.
-In contrast to most studies, it was found that diversity in land use and contrast in naturalism decreased scenic quality
+In contrast to most surveys, it was found that diversity in land use and contrast in naturalism decreased scenic quality.

 - Mountain waterscapes were distinguished by low textures;

 - Swampy areas were distinguished by low spaciousness;

 - Rivers, lakes & ponds were distinguished by high identifiability;